Erly/dbcrypt/README.md

 DBCrypt
 ===================

-Port of [JBCrypt][jbc] to [Dart][d].
-Actually unusable because it is really slow (it takes more than 60s to hash a password with the default salt).
-The previous version was more similar to the original code but took more than 100 seconds so I did several changes (using a factory constructor and making the methods and variables non-static) to support the scalarlist lib which reduced the time it takes to hash but clearly not enough.
+Port of [jBCrypt][jbc] to [Dart][d].
+Actually unusable because it is really slow (it takes more than 30s to hash a password with the default salt on a Intel i5-3570 on Linux).
+The first version was more similar to the original code but took more than 100 seconds so I did several changes (using a factory constructor and making the methods and variables non-static) to support the scalarlist lib which reduced the time it takes to hash but clearly not enough.

 Dart VM will become faster in the future and I'll try to optimize the code as much as I can (which probably isn't much) so with time the library will become